thierry-martinez/pattern/README.md

 # Run-time patterns that explain match failures

-`ppx_pattern` is a PPX extension that generates functions from patterns that explain match failures by returning the common context and the list of differences between a pattern and a value.
+`pattern` is a PPX extension that generates functions from patterns that explain match failures by returning the common context and the list of differences between a pattern and a value.